Jeannette M. Adkins, NACP Chair

 Ms. Barner’s interest in the expansion of services to all victims led her to seek out training as a NOVA crisis responder and she joined the Ohio Crisis Response Team (OCRT).
 As a Crisis Responder she had the honor of participating in a number of local and statewide crisis responses; however, the biggest honor of Ms. Barner’s crisis response service came when she was deployed to serve as Site Manager at the New Jersey Family Assistance Center for 9 days after the September 11th attacks.

-Lisa Bowman, NACP Committee Member
+Paul B. Freeman, NACP Committee Member